ruruchouu/DH150-Christine-Yu/README.md

 <img src="./Economics department homepage.png" width=”50%”>

-Initial Evaluation:
+Initial Evaluation and Motivation:

-My first impression of the website is it can be quite cluttered graphically because there are large sections of information to process on the homepage.
+- My first impression of the website is it can be quite cluttered graphically because there are large sections of information to process on the homepage.
 Navigation to the required information can be difficult if you are using the navigation menu offered because there are a large number of hypertext links to pages.
 There is a search bar; however, the search bar is particularly small, which can cause readers with sight issues to have trouble finding the information.
 The lettering for the menu navigation in the sidebar are all listed in capital letters and blue text, making it difficult to read and pinpoint clear distinctions between website pages.
 It creates a mildly unpleasant experience for the users.
 It appears that the website was designed without consideration of user experience and simplicity.

+- I chose the UCLA Economics website because I am a frequent user of its many functions and there have been multiple times I have been inconvenienced by its navigation system.
+I find that other users might be finding issues with its usability as well and would like to dive deeper into labeling its flaws to propose potential solutions.
+I also find that there are elements the website does well in terms of its textual explanations.

 ## 1) Visibility of System Status